SSMalik99/repostarry/readme.md

 ```

-Initially Starry will follow this structure according to the above configration.
+Initially Starry will follow this structure according to the above configuration.
 ```
 ---App
 ------Repository